 The Turnpike, designated as I-95, is one of the major north-south highways in the state, extending from Kittery to Augusta, Maine and is part of the National Highway System (NHS).
-The NHS is comprised of the Interstate Highway System as well as other roads important to the nation's economy, defense, and mobility.
+The NHS is comprised of the

+Interstate Highway System as well as other roads important to the nation's economy, defense, and mobility.
 The NHS was developed by the United States Department of Transportation (USDOT) in cooperation with the states, local officials, and Metropolitan Planning Organizations (MPOs).
-The Turnpike system, shown in FIGURE 1, is the only interstate highway from Kittery to Portland, making it one of the most critical elements of Maine's transportation network.
-The Turnpike is a safe and efficient highway that accommodated approximately 69.8 million trips with 84.5 million transactions in 2021.
+The Turnpike system, shown in Figure 1, is the only interstate highway from Kittery to Portland, making it one of the most critical elements of Maine's transportation network.